 So you’re going to get some weed.
 Hooray!
 But wait…how much should you get?
 How many joints would that be?
 How much will that jar or bag of buds cost?
 How much does the average person consume per day, anyway?
 All reasonable questions, which we’re here to answer.

 This guide on weed prices will give you some reference points on how much weed to buy during your next Colorado weedcation, and it’ll give you a good idea of how much you’ll pay for your stash.
 No one wants to overpay for pot and then have so much extra they leave it behind.
 Be sure to have a plan for traveling with your stash safely!

 Gram or 8th: Buying Weed Samples

 For reference, dispensary pre-rolls typically weigh in at a gram.
 Grams will cost anywhere from $5-15 and are the least efficient from a cost perspective, though they’re good for trying a strain before you commit to that full ounce.

 If you’re looking to give a strain a couple of tries and get a real feel for it over several sessions, we recommend an 8th.
 It’s the most common weight purchased by most cannabis consumers due to its affordability and convenience.

-The price of an eighth can vary greatly around the country, but they generally range from $25-$55 in Colorado and West Coast to upwards of $60 on the East Coast.
+The price of an eighth can vary significantly around the country, but they generally range from $25-$55 in Colorado and West Coast to upwards of $60 on the East Coast.
 Most people will be happily buzzed on a budget of 1-2 grams per day.
-I’ve tested it, and you can even fit a full eighth of cannabis or raw organic hemp flower inside a safety case.
+I’ve tested it, and you can even fit a full eighth of Cannabis or raw organic hemp flower inside a safety case.

 How Expensive is a Quarter: Weed for Strain Variety

 A quarter is 1/4 of an ounce and weighs 7 grams.
 Quarters typically range from $50 to $80 in legal markets, with premiums in prohibition states exceeding $120 in some areas.